 Git Cloning Existing Heroku Applications

-If necessary, you might be able to clone your app’s source from its Heroku Git repository using the
+If necessary, you can clone your app’s source from its Heroku Git repository with the

 This command creates a copy of the Heroku-hosted repository that contains your app’s source and complete repository history.
 It also includes a